masonpimentel/my-ip/README.md

 ------------ |
 _Concept_ |

+### Requirements

+* A machine with a scheduler that can run Python and 24/7 availability
+* Access to a Gmail account for sending emails
+* Google Cloud credentials from [email-forwarding-validator](https://github.com/masonpimentel/email-forwarding-validator)

 ### Set up Python Application

 This section describes how to set up your environment to run the Python application, including pulling the code, installing necessary tools and dependencies, getting your API token and configuring the app.